datacenter/cilium-dc-design/docs/aci/examples/advanced.md

 * Create a new `ocp-cluster-1` tenant.
 All of the subsequent config is placed inside this tenant.
 * Create a new `egress` BD.
   * Note: In this example, this BD is mapped to a pre-existing VRF in the common tenant.
-You will need to create your own VRF.
+Alternatively, you can create a VRF within the new tenant.
-  * Add the egress nodes subnet SVI `192.168.2.94/28` as the subnet.
+  * Add the egress nodes subnet SVI `192.168.2.94/28` as the subnet to the BD.
 * Create a new `k8s` application profile.
-* Create an `egress` EPG and provision connectivity to your `K8s` node through VMM and/or static port binding.
+* Create an `egress` EPG and provision connectivity to your `K8s` nodes through VMM, static port binding, or the AAEP (Attachable Access Entity Profile).
-* Create an `App-1` ESG and use the `192.168.2.81/32`and `192.168.2.82/32` IP subnet selector.
+* Create an `App-1` ESG and configure `192.168.2.81/32`and `192.168.2.82/32` as IP selectors for the ESG.
-  * Note: In this lab I have 2 egress gateways:
+  * Note: This setup makes use of two dedicated egress nodes:
-    * `egress-1` is configured with `192.168.2.81/32`
+    * `egress-1` is configured with IP `192.168.2.81/32`
-    * `egress-2` is configured with `192.168.2.82/32`
+    * `egress-2` is configured with IP `192.168.2.82/32`
-  * Add any required contracts
+  * Add any required contracts to allow for communication such as reaching the cluster.
 * Create a new L3Out called `openshift`.
-This will be configured using floating SVIs.
+This will be configured with a floating SVI.
-  * Create a new `Node Profile` and add your anchor nodes to it; in this example.
-I have 2 anchor nodes
+  * Create a new `Node Profile` and add the anchor leaf nodes to it.
+This example makes use of two anchor nodes.
-  * Configure a floating interface profile with 2 floating-SVI interfaces, one for each node.
+  * Configure a floating interface profile with 2 floating SVI interfaces, one for each leaf node.
   * Add a BGP peer connectivity profile for the `192.168.2.32/28` subnet.
 Select a BGP remote AS for your cluster.
-In this example, we are going to use `65113`.
+This example makes use of AS number `65113`.
-    * Enabled `Bidirectional Forwarding Detection`
+    * Enable `Bidirectional Forwarding Detection`
     * Repeat this step for all the interface profiles
-  * Create a `nodes` external EPG for the load-balancer services pool: `192.168.2.32/28`, and set this subnet as `External Subnets for External EPG`.
-This will be used to control who the OpenShift nodes can communicate with.
+  * Create a `nodes` external EPG for the load-balancer services pool: `192.168.2.32/28`, and configure this subnet as `External Subnets for External EPG`.
+This external EPG will be used to control communication to and from the Openshift nodes.
-  * (Optional) Create a `default_svc` external EPG for the load-balancer services pool: `192.168.2.48/28`, and set this subnet as `External Subnets for External EPG`.
+  * (Optional) Create a `default_svc` external EPG for the load-balancer services pool: `192.168.2.48/28`, and configure this subnet with `External Subnets for External EPG`.
 This could be useful if you want to have a default set of permit/deny rules for the services that are exposed from your Kubernetes Cluster.
+The following steps describe how to further restrict access per
-  * Create an `app1_svc` external EPG for the load-balancer services: `192.168.2.49/28`, and set this subnet as `External Subnets for External EPG`.
+  * Create an `app1_svc` external EPG for the load-balancer services: `192.168.2.49/28`, and configure the subnet with `External Subnets for External EPG`.
-  * Create an `app2_svc` external EPG for the load-balancer services: `192.168.2.50/28`, and set this subnet as `External Subnets for External EPG`.
+  * Create an `app2_svc` external EPG for the load-balancer services: `192.168.2.50/28`, and configure the subnet with `External Subnets for External EPG`.
     * **Note**: The IP addresses are allocated dynamically by Cilium, even if you are following this example step by step you might need to update these IPs depending on the actual `LoadBalancer` IP allocation.
-  * Add the required `contracts` to `external EPGs` to provide connectivity toward your clients.
+  * Add the required `contracts` to `external EPGs` to provide connectivity towards your clients.

 * Enable Next Hop Propagate and Ignore IGP Metric (Requires ACI 6.1(2) or newer)

   * Create a `BGP Best Path Policy`
     * Enable `Ignore IGP metric when choosing multipaths`
-    * **Note:** This config is applied to the whole VRF
+    * **Note:** This config is applied to the whole VRF and will apply to any other L3Outs in this VRF.
   * Create a `BGP Protocol Profile` by right clicking on the `Logical Node Profile`
     * Select the `BGP Best Path Policy` we just created for the `Bestpath Control Policy`
   * Create a `Match Rule`